Gunship

-A gunship is a military aircraft armed with heavy aircraft guns, primarily intended for attacking ground targets either as airstrike or as close air support.
+A gunship is a military aircraft armed with heavy guns or autocannons primarily intended to serve as a loitering base of fire for direct-fire attacks upon ground targets, either as a dedicated airstrike or to provide close air support for friendly land forces.

-In modern usage the term "gunship" refers to fixed-wing aircraft having laterally-mounted heavy armaments (i.e. firing to the side) to attack ground or sea targets.
-These gunships are configured to circle the target instead of performing strafing runs.
-Such aircraft have their armament on one side harmonized to fire at the apex of an imaginary cone formed by the aircraft and the ground when performing a pylon turn (banking turn).
-The term "gunship" originated in the mid-19th century as a synonym for gunboat and also referred to the heavily armed ironclad steamships used during the American Civil War.
+The term "gunship" originated in the mid-19th century as a synonym for gunboat, and might also refer to the heavily armed ironclad steamships used for blockades during the American Civil War.
+In modern usage, the term gunship refers specifically to fixed-wing aircraft with laterally-mounted heavy armaments (typically installed only on one side) firing out from the side of the fuselage (similar to the broadside battery of Age of Sail warships), which are harmonized to target the apex of an imaginary cone formed by the aircraft's flight path and the ground when performing a pylon turn (banking turn).
+Unlike attack aircraft and dive bombers, gunship aircraft are configured to fly past circling around the target, instead of performing strafing runs towards it.

-The term helicopter gunship is commonly used to describe armed helicopters.
+The term helicopter gunship is commonly used to describe armed helicopters, which can also perform similar loitering attacks using door guns, but modern attack helicopters typically perform loitering strikes using air-to-surface missiles, unguided rockets and chain guns when hovering or by moving sideways to circle around a target while keeping the nose pointing towards it (i.e. a so-called "nose pivot turn").

 World War II aviation

 Bomber escort

-The B-25 bomber was heavily armed with 75 mm and .50 caliber machine guns.
+Some B-25 bomber variants were heavily armed with 75 mm cannons and .50 caliber machine guns.

 During 1942 and 1943, the lack of a usable escort fighter for the United States Army Air Forces in the European Theatre of Operations led to experiments in dramatically increasing the armament of a standard Boeing B-17F Flying Fortress, and later a single Consolidated B-24D Liberator, to each have 14 to 16 Browning AN/M2 .50 cal machine guns as the Boeing YB-40 Flying Fortress and Consolidated XB-41 Liberator respectively.
 These were to accompany regular heavy bomber formations over occupied Europe on strategic bombing raids for long-range escort duties as "flying destroyer gunships".
-The YB-40 was sometimes described as a gunship, and a small 25-aircraft batch of the B-17-derived gunships were built, with a dozen of these deployed to Europe; the XB-41 had problems with stability and did not progress.
+The YB-40 was sometimes described as a gunship, and a small 25-aircraft batch of the B-17-derived gunships was built, with a dozen of these deployed to Europe; the XB-41 had problems with stability and did not progress.